 There are actually three types of weighted action:

 Many semi-weighted keyboards are going to be more lightweight and the action will feel like a cross between a piano and a cheap keyboard.
 Regular weighted action feels more like a real piano.
 Graded hammer action is the closest you can get to the feel of a real acoustic piano.

 All products marketed as digital pianos are going to have some sort of weighted action.
 The key is to find one that feels good under your fingers.

-And below, please take a look at some of the best selling digital pianos on Amazon:
+And below, please take a look at some of the best selling digital pianos online:

 Just like cars, not all digital pianos are created equal.
 In many cases, you get what you pay for in terms of sound quality.
 With modern technology, however, the average listener might have a hard time distinguishing between the piano sounds of different brands.

 Another advantage of a digital piano is that you can play other sounds besides piano, such as organ, strings, and so on.
 So you’re actually getting multiple instruments for the price of one, so to speak.

 Digital pianos come in three different body styles: slab, stage, and console.

 Slab and stage pianos are similar in shape; just your basic keyboard a few inches thick plus the control surface behind the keys.
 The main difference between the slab and the stage piano design is the slab features built-in speakers, whereas the stage piano needs to be hooked up to an amplifier.

 Some people feel the stage piano offers better sound quality than a slab piano; however, the technology keeps getting better and better each year and I think most people would be hard-pressed to tell the difference.
 Many stage pianos are quite a bit heavier than slab pianos, so that may be a consideration for you.